TheZoc/dotfiles/README.md

 They are tested and work fine in macOS 10.13.2.

-I recently added experimental support to Linux (Debian/Ubuntu).
+I recently added experimental support to Linux (Debian/Ubuntu and Arch Linux).

 ## How to Install